UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

 6. After filling out the form, click the link below and you will be redirected to the raw Metadata.
 ![station](_build/html/assets/fdsnws/4.14.jpg "station")

+>

-7. To save this, press `CTRL + s`.
+7. To save the raw metadata, press `CTRL + s`.
 Save with your desired file name.

 ### Processing the Data